Ensure Giotto Suite is installed

 dimPlot2D(g, dim_reduction_to_use = "pca")

 A PCA is a rotation of the data into an orientation where the first PCs contain the most variance.
-Limiting the number of PCs used in downstream steps can be a good idea to focus on the PCs with useful information and minimize the effect of PCs that are essentially noise.
+Limiting the number of PCs used in downstream steps can be a good idea to focus on the PCs with useful information and minimize the effect of less significant PCs that describe noise more than biological variation.
 A screeplot can be used in order to gauge up to which PCs contain useful information.

 # will plot the `pca` by default